 There are more than 4.3 million active mobile social Singaporeans – this 75% of the total population.
 Research also shows that smartphones and mobile phones are used by 91% and 95% of the population respectively to look up information online.

-Segmented Email Campaigns
+Segmented Email Campaigns in Singapore

 Note that segmented email campaigns record an open rate that is 14.32% higher than the conventional or non-segmented campaigns.
 84% of the total population in Singapore rely on the internet as the primary source of information and have active email addresses.
 Based on these facts, it’s not difficult to see why segmented email campaigns are working so well for businesses in Singapore

 According to a report posted on Marketing Charts, the best time to send emails is between 4 pm and 8 pm as most people have time to spare to read and respond to the email at this time of the day.
 Be vigilant not to send unnecessary emails to your subscribers to avoid compromising your reputation online.
 Every email that you send should contain information that is valuable or meaningful to the recipient.
 Otherwise, they will be marked as spam or deleted outright.
+You definitely do not want that to happen when doing digital marketing in Singapore.

 The average conversion rate for a business website in Singapore that use videos to capture the attention of the target audience and pass the intended message is 4.8% compared to 2.9% for those sites that don’t use videos.
 Unlike blocks of text, videos explain the benefits of a product or service to potential customers in a relaxed and engaging way.

 According to a report published on Optin Monster, digital marketers who use videos to sell their products and services get 66% more qualified leads and benefit from a 54% increase in brand awareness.
 This year, the number of businesses in Singapore that use video marketing to connect with their target customers has increased tremendously.
-Some have confirmed that this ingenious marketing strategy helps them to achieve 55% returning customer rate.
+Some have confirmed that this ingenious digital marketing strategy in Singapore helps them to achieve 55% returning customer rate.

 The standard video content marketing types include: